 Recommended activity in Kamakura

 If you want to get away to the beach or you just want to spend some more time in Kamakura, then you will definitely need a place to stay the night.
-The JR-East Hotel Mets is near Ofuna Station, so it has great connections to public transport.
-Alternatively, it is easy to walk around to all the main Kamakura tourist attractions, just make sure you wear comfortable shoes.
+The JR-East Hotel Mets are near Ofuna Station, so it has great connections to public transport.
+Alternatively, it is easy to walk around all the main Kamakura tourist attractions, just make sure you wear comfortable shoes.

 Nagoya day trip from Tokyo